sandhya-ravindran/TSLM-forecasting/README.md

 * Clone this repo to your computer.
 * Download the `data.zip` file.
 * Extract all of the .zip files you downloaded.
 * Download the .R files and run using R Studio.
-ALternatively, you can download .ipynb files to view the project.
+Alternatively, you can download .ipynb files to view the project.